 If you’re a new business owner, you may be familiar with the difficulties of securing a loan from banks and other traditional lenders.
-When seeking loans for additional working capital from these types of lenders, business owners often go through a strenuous application process without the guarantee of approval.
-If you need to finance your company but you don’t meet the requirement set by a traditional lender, you might want to consider asset-based lending.
+When seeking funds for additional working capital from these types of lenders, a business owner will often go through a strenuous application process without the guarantee of approval.
+If you need to financing for your company but you don’t meet the requirements of a traditional lender, you may want to look at asset-based lending.

 How to Make Use of Asset-Based Lending

 Asset-based financing is a loan backed by the value of your business assets, such as commercial real estate, inventory, equipment, or accounts receivable.
-While you can put the funds from an asset-based loan towards any business-related expenses, here are four ways we suggest using them:
+While you can put the funds from an asset-based loan towards any business-related expense, here are four ways you can maximize the use of your funds:

 1. Seasonal Financing

 If your business relies heavily on seasonal sales, a financial cushion is important to keep your business afloat in the off-season(s).
 An asset-based loan can help you pay for everyday expenses, cover payroll, pay vendors and undertake off-season repairs and renovations while you wait for profit and revenue.